 Societal resistance against the practice of plural marriage mounted in 1842 and never relented.
 Lost in the shuffle were the doctrines that surrounded and transcended plurality.

 Our discussion on this website will be limited to specific aspects of Joseph’s teachings dealing with plural marriage.
-But readers are encouraged to study and understand the broader doctrine known as the new and everlasting covenant of marriage.
+But readers are encouraged to study and understand the broader doctrine known as the new and everlasting covenant of eternal marriage.